Updated August 2024

 Vulnerability assessment

-Detecting the gaps an attacker can use to infiltrate your systems is critical to protect your environment.
-Security teams must search the systems for vulnerabilities to spot these cracks and act accordingly.
+Detecting the gaps in your security is imperative to protect your environment, as these can be used to infiltrate your systems.
+Security teams must continually search the systems for vulnerabilities to spot these cracks and act accordingly.
 Some certifications and regulations also require periodic vulnerability assessments to prove compliance.

 Intrusion detection